 - x.
-If the Investment Manager considers this to be in the best interest of the investors, and notably for defensive purposes, the Sub-Fund may also, hold, up to 100% of its net assets, liquidities such as (but not limited to) cash deposits. - xi.
-The Sub-Fund may on an ancillary basis the following: - a) The Sub-Fund may also indirectly invest in the following: - Distressed and/or defaulted securities; - Contingent Convertible (Coco) bonds
+If the Investment Manager considers this to be in the best interest of the investors, and notably for defensive purposes, the Sub-Fund may also, hold, up to 100% of its net assets, liquidities such as (but not limited to) cash deposits.

+- xi.
+The Sub-Fund may on an ancillary basis also invest in the following:

+- Distressed and/or defaulted securities;

+- Contingent Convertible (Coco) bonds

-ABS and/or MBS
+- ABS and/or MBS